 ISM – An IB World School

-International School Mainfranken delivers the Primary Years Programme (PYP) and the Diploma Programme (DP) and supports Middle School students as they progress towards the IGCSE.
+International School Mainfranken offers the Primary Years Programme (PYP), the Middle Years Programme (MYP) and the Diploma Programme (DP).
 We are an IB World School which means that ISM is fully accredited to deliver a rigorous International Curriculum.

 All IB programs aim to develop internationally minded people, who demonstrate the attributes of the Learner Profile.
 IB learners strive to be: Inquirers, Knowledgeable, Thinkers, Communicators, Principled, Open-Minded, Caring, Risk-takers, Balanced and Reflective.
 This is done through the delivery of a curriculum which is engaging, relevant, challenging and significant.

 The International Baccalaureate emphasizes putting learning in a global context and making real-world connections with learning.
 The curriculum at ISM is designed to support this aim, encompassing students’ academic welfare, as well as their social, physical, emotional and cultural needs.

 The International Baccalaureate® (IB) Primary Years Programme (PYP)

 ISM offers the Primary Years Programme (PYP) of the International Baccalaureate for students between the ages of 6 and 12 years.
 The PYP combines the best research and practice from a range of national systems, with a wealth of knowledge and experience from international schools, to create a relevant and engaging educational framework for all children.

 The Primary Years Programme has an overlying framework for its curriculum.
 Six transdisciplinary themes are covered each year.
 Students inquire into different themes which are meaningful, relevant and have global significance.
 These themes cover: